w3security/cli/help/cli-commands/test.md

 ### `--project-name=<PROJECT_NAME>`

-Specify a custom Snyk project name.
+Specify a custom w3security project name.

 ### `--target-reference=<TARGET_REFERENCE>`

 Specify a reference which differentiates this project, for example, a branch name or version.
 Projects having the same reference can be grouped based on that reference.
-Only supported for Snyk Open Source.
+Only supported for w3security Open Source.

 For more information see [Separating projects by branch or version](https://docs.w3security.io/w3security-cli/secure-your-projects-in-the-long-term/grouping-projects-by-branch-or-version)